 Climbing Mount Kinabalu Package

 There are several options for climbing mt Kinabalu; the two day one night option (2D1N), the three day 2 night option (3d2N) and hiking Mount Kinabalu via Ferrata.
+There are many companies offering packages to climb the mountain.

 Mt Kinabalu – the two day one night option (2D1N)